Brilliant but cool autumn days beckon us south to explore again the Lake Idaho seabed, hoping for treasures both emotional and material.

 “Nice one!”
 I tell Brenna.
 She took a play from my book and wore flip-flops on a rocky hike and has now bloodied her foot.
 She’s whimpering a bit.

-“Put your flip-flop back on,” Jessica tells her.
+“Put your flip-flop back on,” her mom says.
 “We’ll clean it later at the Jeep.
 You’ll be fine ‘til then.”

 And we continue descending.